recyclarr/recyclarr/CONTRIBUTING.md

    [the Ideas discussion board][ideas] and open a thread there, or create a new issue.
 I ask that you do this to avoid the potential of rejecting work already done in a pull request.

-1. **For Markdown changes,** Any and all changes must pass configured [markdownlint] rules (see the `.markdownlint.json` files in this repository for project-specific adjustments to those rules).
+1. **For Markdown changes,** any and all changes must pass configured [markdownlint] rules (see the `.markdownlint.json` files in this repository for project-specific adjustments to those rules).

 1. **For C# changes,** code must conform to the project's style.
 My day to day coding is done in Jetbrains Rider.
 If using that IDE, doing a simple [Code Cleanup] on modified source files should be enough.
+Make sure to select the "Recyclarr Cleanup" profile when you do the code cleanup.
 If you're using Visual Studio or some other editor, you are on your own.
-Formatting rules are stored in `src/.editorconfig` and `src/TrashUpdater.sln.DotSettings`.
+Formatting rules are stored in `src/.editorconfig` and `src/Recyclarr.sln.DotSettings`.

 [ideas]: https://github.com/recyclarr/recyclarr/discussions/categories/ideas
 [markdownlint]: https://github.com/DavidAnson/markdownlint